jose-Abel/finance-tracker/README.md

 ### Acknowledgments
 Appreciate the teams at Udemy and the creator of the course Rob Percival since allows me to learn a lot of Ruby on Rails concepts and design principles.

-Thanks to Patrick Fore for sharing their work on Unsplash.

 ## 📝 License
 This project is MIT licensed.